tooevangelist/paysuper-docs/content/docs/about/webhooks.md

 }
 {{< /highlight >}}

-## Verify the webhook
+## Verifying a webhook

 PaySuper signs the webhook events it sends to your endpoint, allowing you to validate that they were not sent by a third-party and prevent hacker attacks.

 The PaySuper API uses a Secret key to check a notification request.
-All API requests must be made over HTTPS.
-Calls made over a plain HTTP will fail.
-API requests without the authentication will also fail.

 {{< hint warning >}}
 Your Secret keys carry many privileges, so be sure to keep them secure!
 Do not share your Secret API keys in publicly accessible areas such as GitHub, client-side code, and so forth.
 {{< /hint >}}

-To check the digital signature:
+**To check a digital signature:**

-**1.** Concatenate the request's JSON body with your Project's Secret key found on the Project Webhooks page.
+**1.** Concatenate the request's JSON body with your Project's Secret key found on the Project webhooks page.

 **2.** Apply SHA-256 hashing to the resulting string.

 **3.** Compare the digital signature with [Authorization](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) HTTP Header value in the received notification:

+> All API requests must be made over HTTPS.
+Calls made over a plain HTTP will fail.
+API requests without the authentication will also fail.

 {{< highlight http >}}
 POST /your_endpoint HTTP/1.1